Can your phone get a virus?

 Cell Phone Bill

-Some malware is known to send SMS on premium numbers to force the user to pay more cellular bills.
+Some malicious software is known to send SMS on premium numbers to force the user to pay more cellular bills.
 On the other hand, some programs can also send unwanted SMS to every contact on the owner’s list.
 So, if you have been through any of these situations and no one else has access to your phone, then it is a malware for sure.